 For more information on this topic, please refer to the news section in the persistent menu.
 The following deal sites are popular among big-spending overseas and domestic Chinese looking for bargains in luxury fashion, premium-sporting goods, and tech.

 Deal moon is a shopping deal-sharing site that was founded in 2009 and targets overseas Chinese consumers.

-Founded in 2009, the American-based Deal moon is one of the first shopping deal-sharing sites to target overseas Chinese consumers.
-In less than five years, the site has gathered millions of followers across dozens of social media accounts.
-The site and its mobile application attracted over 100 billion visits in 2016 alone, and the merchants it partners with have increased from 20 in the first year to over 250 as of 2016.
+In ten years, the site has gained millions of followers across dozens of social media accounts.
+It had over 100 billion visits in 2022 alone, and its merchant partners have increased from 20 in the first year to over 400 in 2022.

 2. DealAM.com (找丢网)

 Founded in 2009, Deal Am is another site that mainly focuses on Chinese-American audiences.
 It offers deals in categories such as electronics, apparel, skincare, and others from over 3,000 merchants, according to its website.

 The site’s design places special emphasis on personal health and finance (such as credit card offers), deals on Amazon, and event-based promotions such as “North America’s Double 12”.

 The site also manages more than 10 accounts on Sino Weibo and WeChat, two of China’s most popular social media platforms.
 Unlike many other shopping deals sites where promotions on various categories of goods are aggregated on one site, Deal Am has designated different social media accounts to share content and deals on different categories of goods.

 For example, the Weibo account Deal Am Beauty presents more images and videos alongside its makeup and skincare deals, while Hajji Alabamian is run more like a personal blog, with an editor who shares trending restaurants and lifestyle products.